Lizzie Malin, MA, LPC-Associate

 September 4th, 2025

 Amid the excitement of planning a wedding, it’s easy to get caught up in details like venues, guest lists, and travel plans—while overlooking the most important part of it all: your relationship.
 Premarital counseling is one of the most meaningful investments you can make in your future together.
-In this post, Lizzie Oekerman, LPC-Associate (supervised by Kerry Williamson, MA, LPC-S, LMFT-S, CST),...
+In this post, Lizzie Malin, LPC-Associate (supervised by Kerry Williamson, MA, LPC-S, LMFT-S, CST), in...